jquinby/micropub-publisher/README.md

 # VS Code Micropub Publisher

 A Visual Studio Code extension for publishing posts to micro.blog (or any Micropub-enabled site) directly from your editor.
+All code (and most of this README) was created by Claude.ai.
+I'm just the idea guy.

 ## Prerequisites